 You also may want to try this tool out.
 Who knows?
 The results might surprise you.

 Step Two: Manage your account respsonsibly

-There’s no escaping the past (until it drops off your report) but you can still think of today as Day 1 of doing things right.
+There’s no escaping the past (until it drops off your credit reports) but you can still think of today as Day 1 of doing things right.
 After your new card is open, make sure you do the following:

 - Always pay on time.
 Aim for a perfect payment history moving forward.

 - Keep your credit utilization low.
 Utilizing too much of your credit limit can actually harm your score.
-It’s ideal to never use more than 20-30% of your limit at any given time.
+It’s ideal to never use more than 20 or 30 percent of your limit at any given time.
 For example if you have a $1,000 credit line, then never have more than a $300 balance on your card at any given time.
 If you can keep your utilization even lower than that (say, under 10 percent), even better.

 Step Three: Try applying for an entry-level unsecured card

-After you’ve had your secured card open for 4-6 months, I would recommend applying for a basic no-frills unsecured card.
+After you’ve had your secured card open for four to six months, I would recommend applying for a basic no-frills unsecured card.
 Go here to see my recommendations.

 If approved, you will now have at least two active accounts on your file; the secured card and now the unsecured one.

-Step Four: Apply for the right AmEx (if you have okay credit)
+Step Four: Apply for the right American Express (if you have OK credit)

 Step Five: Move up the ladder

-After you’ve had your AmEx open for 6-12 months, you can try applying for a higher level card, such as the Gold or Blue Cash.
+After you’ve had your AmEx open for six to 12 months, you can try applying for a higher-level card, such as the Gold or Blue Cash.
 If they don’t approve you, call and ask for a reconsideration.
 Some on the forum have reported a favorable outcome when they do that.